 1. Can I drink chamomile tea while breastfeeding?

-Limited research exists on the effects of chamomile tea on nursing mothers, and a few also state chamomile as a potential galactagogue (milk production booster).
-Chamomile tea might be safe to drink during breastfeeding when consumed in moderation.
+Limited research exists on the effects of chamomile tea on nursing mothers.
+A few studies suggest that chamomile may act as a galactagogue, promoting milk production and aiding relaxation.
+Hence, when consumed in moderation, chamomile tea might be safe to drink during breastfeeding.
 However, chamomile might trigger an allergic reaction in sensitive mothers.
-Hence, consult your doctor before consuming chamomile tea (6) (7).
+Therefore, it is ideal to consult your doctor before consuming chamomile tea while nursing (1) (14) (15).

 2. What herbal teas dry up breast milk?